-A final dividend of 0.3 cents per share fully franked was declared on 28 August 2018, bringing the total dividend for the year to 0.3 cents per share fully franked (FY17: 0.24 cents per share fully franked), with a record date of 5 October 2018 and payment date of 19 October 2018.
+A final dividend of 1 cent per share fully franked (FY18: 0.3 cents per share fully franked) was declared on 26 August 2019, with a record date of 4 October 2019 and payment date of 18 October 2019.

 There were no other events subsequent to the reporting date which have significantly affected or may significantly affect the XRF Scientific Limited operations, results or state of affairs in future years.